mattihicks/mattihicks/customer-journey.md

         <li class="objectiveResearchList">Map out the EF staff interactions throughout the EF customer journey</li>
         <li class="objectiveResearchList">Identify pain-points and design opportunities for the project moving forward</li>
       </ul>
-      <p>I led this research project, collaborating with a designer for some of the exercises as well as a field expert.</p>
+      <p>I led all activities for this research project, collaborating with a designer for some of the exercises as well as a field expert.</p>
       </div>
     </div>
   </div>